AmitKumarDas/Decisions/blogs/openebs_operator_design.md

 ### Rough Drafts
 #### Draft 1 -- dated 24/Oct/2018

-- Comment - This is not a specification i.e. statement
+- Review Comment - This is not a specification i.e. statement
-- Comment - This is more like a program/logic
+- Review Comment - This is more like a program/logic
-- Comment - This is not what enduser will really want as a specification
+- Review Comment - This is not what enduser will really want as a specification

 ```yaml
 # desired state